Job Search and Agencies

 You are your greatest asset.
 Plan to market yourself so that employers will see how you will benefit their organization.
 What is it that makes you the best candidate for the job?
 Be prepared to tell an employer how you are different from other candidates.
 For example:

-If you are new to the information profession, or it has been a long time since you conducted a job search, you may want to start by checking out the guidelines, checklists, tips and tricks for how to find a library job on liswiki.com (link is external).
-Although in need of updating (the last update was in 2010), this can still provide useful insights as you lay out your own job search strategy.
+If you are new to the information profession, or it has been a long time since you conducted a job search, you may want to check out this digital booklet, , packed with job search tips from LAC Group, a library staffing agency.

 Conducting a successful job search requires being flexible, open minded, and strategic in your approach.
 That means having a Plan A, Plan B and even a Plan C. Using many different strategies is key to your success, and the use of placement agencies, temporary employment, or contract positions is one more viable alternative to add to your list of options.